Handcuffs off FreedomRose wanted a life filled with peace, connections, and meaning, but she did not know how to tap into her personal power.

 Sign #9: You Let Others Dictate Your Choices

 You’re always worried about what others think.
-You can’t decide unless you’ve checked in with your spouse, best friend, co-workers, in-laws, and others.
+You can’t decide unless you’ve checked in with your spouse, best friend, co-workers, and in-laws.

 While waiting for approval, you don’t let yourself take that dance class or write the book you’ve always wanted.